 HGTV, I once thought, was only for gardeners and DIYers.
 That was until my wife and I developed a serious guilty pleasure for House Hunters International.
 I’ve never believed that I have an addictive personality, but watching this likely-staged and often ridiculous show proved otherwise.
 And thankfully so, because it planted the seed that led us to book an impromptu trip to Panama.

-There’s more to do in Panama that the glossy vacations brochures let on.
+There’s more to do in Panama than glossy vacations brochures let on.
 As a Central American beach vacation, Panama’s picking up steam.
 Yet, few independent travellers move beyond the Panama City “beach bubble” into the Panamanian hinterlands to dig deeper into the country.

 What to Do in Panama City